Mountain Bike vs Road Bike Speed – Blazing Demons

 When the trail gets rough and rocky, the mountain bike really shines.
 The wide tires and suspension system provide the necessary control and stability to navigate over rocks and roots, and the sturdy frame can withstand the bumps and jumps that come with this type of terrain.

-However, the rough terrain also means slower speeds.
+The rough terrain also means slower speeds.
 On a technical singletrack trail with lots of rocks and roots, you might average around 6-10 miles per hour, depending on the trail’s difficulty and your skill level.

 Does Suspension Affect Speed?

 Lastly, how does suspension affects speed.
 Mountain bikes often have suspension to absorb shocks and bumps, which is great for off-road riding.
-However, this can slow you down on smooth surfaces because some of the energy that could be used for forward motion is absorbed by the suspension.
+This can slow you down on smooth surfaces because some of the energy that could be used for forward motion is absorbed by the suspension.
 This is known as suspension bob.

-Coversly, road bikes typically don’t have suspension, which makes them faster on smooth surfaces but less comfortable on rough ones.
+Coversly, these typically don’t have suspension, which makes them faster on smooth surfaces but less comfortable on rough ones.
 The lack of suspension means that more of the energy from your pedaling goes directly into forward motion, but it also means that you’ll feel more of the bumps and vibrations from the road.

 From that day in the cycling store, feeling lost and overwhelmed by the question, ‘Mountain or Road?’, I’ve come a long way.
 And I hope that this journey through the world of cycling has helped you too.